Anula Primary History

 In 1981 the Intensive English Unit opened to cater for the growing number of migrant families settling in Darwin.
 The Unit commenced with four teaching groups and some part-time instructors who assisted with the maintenance of the children’s first language.
 In the early 90’s Anula School accepted the first International fee paying student, a practice that continues today.
 Multiculturalism has been a feature of Anula Primary School and makes it a truly distinctive school.

 In the mid 80’s the Department of Education began the process of devolving some of its power to the school community.
-As a result the Parent Association was replace with the School Council.
+As a result the Parent Association was replaced with the School Council.
 This encouraged parents to take a higher profile as partners in the education process with greater involvement in decision making.
 At Anula Primary School this was a time when the School Philosophy was reviewed by the Principal and the School Council.
 The philosophy, policy and practices at the school remained child-centred with a strong focus on student engagement and partnerships, a feature that remains today.

 In 1986 a significant change occurred at Anula Primary School… the abolition of corporal punishment.
 The Principal, Mr Val Martins, was forward thinking and adopted a ‘William Glasser’ style approach where students should accept responsibility for their own behaviour.
 The aim was to create a caring, stimulating environment in which children respect the rights of others, reach their full potential and become responsible, independent and tolerant human beings.
 These qualities remain today and are strongly reflected through our school values of: Honest, Responsibility, Respect, Collaboration and Doing our Best.